jspaezp/sctree/vignettes/paper/paper.md

-In a similar manner, scTree produces accurate, biologically relevant, and easily interpretable results, which can be used for subsequent subpopulation sorting and biological validation by fitting shallow decision trees analogous to FACS sorting strategies and is able to output this classifiers in a format easily interpretable in a wet-lab setting.
+In a similar manner, scTree produces accurate, biologically relevant, and easily interpretable results, which can be used for subsequent subpopulation sorting and biological validation by fitting shallow decision trees analogous to FACS sorting strategies and is able to output these classifiers in a format easily interpretable in a wet-lab setting.

 The method to calculate variable importances based on random forests